othiym23/relvar/README.md

 (all quotes taken from [_The New Relational Database Dictionary_][])

-To put it all together, a relvar comprises a heading that defines the number, name, and types of the elements of a set of tuples that can be used as an operand in the operations of the relational algebra and calculus.
-When it's reified into an on-disk value, it becomes a _relation value_.
+To put it all together, a relvar comprises a heading that defines the number, name, and types of the elements of its body, a set of tuples that can be used as an operand in the operations of the relational algebra and calculus.
+When it's reified into an on-disk store, it becomes a _relation value_.
 Basically, a relvar is analogous to a query result or a database view in a SQL RDBMS, and a relation value is (more or less) a table on disk.

 This package exports a constructor for relvars as well as a set of utility functions for validating and serializing commonly-used types for tuple attributes.
 It doesn't include a relational algebra / calculus, a storage engine, or a query language.
+It's intended to be used as a small building block used in larger relational frameworks.
 Having all of these things available would be super cool, though.

 ## defining relvars